Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 7. Type the File Name Employee in the File Name Control and Click Export.

-Note: dBase Application File uses only 8 characters for the name and 3 characters, for File Name Extensions.
-When you Export the Employees Table it will shorten the name to 8 characters and saves it as file Employee.dbf.
-The exported Table's Field Names also will be truncated after the 10th character, if they are longer.
+Note: dBase Application File uses only 8 characters for the name and 3 characters for File Name Extensions.
+When you export the Employees Table, it will shorten the name to 8 characters and save it as a dBase table Employee.dbf.
+The exported Table's Field Names will also be truncated after the 10th character if they are longer.

 1. EMPLOYEE.INF (contains the Index File Details)